Are you ready to make-over your financial future? The first step is to create a personal financial plan.

 Keep your personal financial plan template simple:

 I love personal finance and have literally hundreds of spreadsheets on my computer detailing every aspect of our financial life.
-They are great, but I always find myself coming back to the basic when I’m preparing my personal financial plan and goals each year.
+They are great, but I always find myself coming back to the basic when I’m creating my 5-year personal financial plan and goals each year.

 Take a few minutes and download my Personal Financial Plan Example.
-If you don’t have time to fill it out now, set a reminder on your phone.
+If you don’t have time to fill it out now, set a reminder on your phone or Pin this link.
 It is totally dorky, but trust me, this really is worthy of setting a phone reminder for.
 Once you fill out the forms, pin them up in your office or on your fridge to remind you of your goals.

 Creating a personal financial plan really can be life changing!